davidcalikes/Late-Gigs/docs/README.md

     * The app will be created following the principles of user experience design.

-    * The app will collect user data in a the conversational style of a fun survey.
+    * The app will collect user data in a the conversational style of a light-hearted survey.

-    * The app will provide users with the contact information of users with matching requirements when a gig is created.
+    * The app will provide each user type with the contact information of the user with matching requirements when a gig is created.

     * The app will provide users with access to the database via PIN code to remove themselves from the database.